IB/M Frequently Asked Questions

 - Your plan should include at least 30 credits.

-- Your plan should include EDCI 5092, 5093, 5094 and 5095, a language and cultural diversity course, a leadership course, a research course and electives.
+- Your plan should include EDCI 5092, 5093, 5094 and 5095, a language and cultural diversity course, a leadership course, a technology course (except music students), a research course and electives.

 - Special Education students also take EPSY 5116 and a literacy course (EPSY 5113, 5114 or 5115).